-The FARS analyst may have used any of the three data elements to code a related factor.
+Any of the three data elements may have been used to code a related factor.
 One must test all three data elements to insure that the selected related factor is included.

 Person-related factors for all drivers are coded 00.
 Person-related factors for non-drivers can have non-zero values as listed below.